questdb/c-questdb-client/DEPENDENCY.md

 * Whilst *building* the library on Windows also define `LINESENDER_EXPORTS` to mark `__declspec(dllexport)`:
   This define should *not* be present when *using* the library.

+*Note:* By default, the library will be linked statically.
+Call `cmake .. -DBUILD_SHARED_LIBS=ON` to depend on the dynamic library.

 ## Package Managers